n20084753/100-days-of-code/log.md

 ### Day 2: August 15, 2018

-**Today's Progress**: STL.js library made some intresting progress in learning and implementing Queue and Set ADT's
+**Today's Progress**: STL.js library made some interesting progress in learning and implementing Queue and Set ADT's

 **Tomorrow's Plan**:
 1. Include Array implentation of Stack and Queue by which i can make the access by index faster